Documentation Index

 Use case: Updating documentation to a new version where the old content is no longer relevant.

-- Content is being validated
+- Content is being validated and queued for processing

 - Text is being split into semantically meaningful chunks